Keep Planting Perennials in Fall

 Why should spring get all the glory?
-While you might not think of fall as a time to get outside and plant new perennials, it actually presents a golden opportunity to do just that.
-Not only is it bargain time for many perennials at the garden store, the growing conditions are perfect for establishing roots.
+While you might not think of fall as a time for planting perennials, it actually presents a golden opportunity to do just that.
+Not only is it bargain time for many perennials at the garden center, the growing conditions are perfect for establishing roots.

 In autumn the garden’s peak is fresh in your mind, so it’s easy to remember where you need to add some pizzazz.
 Remember that dead spot you noticed in midsummer?
 How about the garden bed that needs a splash of yellow or blue?
 Now is the time to address those areas.